 Known that one is behaving heroically on a number of occasions.
 Yet can be seen, now is himself a hooligan.
 The justification is that he only appears to be a hooligan.
 What is true is that he is indeed a hero.
 Proven on a number of occasions.
 He may be simply acting out the role of a hooligan in a bid to be funny.
-This may even be one of his brilliant strategies.
+This occasion may even be part of his brilliant strategies.
 Bottomline, he is truly a hero.

 We already know.
-Those who tend to believe in corrupt officials, often, are themselves victims of con artists and pyramiding scammers, often believers in conspiracy theories, similarly weak at understanding rational arguments.
+Those who tend to believe in corrupt officials, often, are themselves victims of con artists and pyramiding scammers, often believers in conspiracy theories, similarly weak in understanding rational arguments.
 Already discussed here in this blog.

 Despots and tyrants, on many occasions, appear enigmatic.
 Root is lack of understanding of valid forms of reasoning.

 Topics involving valid forms of reasoning should be integrated into school programs.
 Should be included as regular subject matter.
 Unfortunately, even with the University of the Philippines System (UP System), there is lack of attention to this.
 Only UP Diliman campus requires mathematical logic as a regular subject within the UP System, for example.
 Not required by other campuses — same, possibly worst, with other universities.

 Our education system should adapt to this need accordingly.
 Less chances of becoming victims of despots and tyrants over and over again.